We are available as a full band, trio or as a duet. Call us!

 Cindy is also a professionally trained artist.
 She received her Bachelor's Degree in Studio Art in 2008 from Cal State University at Long Beach, She is responsible for all the bands unique artwork....check out the bands art page here or find more of her paintings, ceramics and recycled work at

-J.R.Utah Arnold was born in the suburbs of Sacramento, CA. Growing up in the VALLEY and the school of hard knocks he started grinding out drum beats at a young age.
+J.R.Utah Arnold was born in the suburbs of Sacramento, CA. Growing up in the VALLEY he started creating interesting drum beats at a young age.
 One of his earliest memories is of carving a pair of his own drumsticks just so he had something to tap along with as he listened to his favorite records of the day.
 Residing in the city of Rancho Cordova he quickly became accomplished in his craft.
 He has been drumming ever since.
 He can literally play on anything that makes a beat yet mostly concentrates on various hand drums, percussion and full drum kits.

 Utah has played and recorded at numerous top notch venues over the years.
 His fluid and effortless drumming techniques are spot on regardless of the genre or style.
 Due to his wide range of influences and over thirty years of experience he has shared the stage with several quality musicians